voxpupuli/puppet-pxe/README.md

       "os"   => "redhat"
     }

+We can also append common options that will be supported across each of the menu entries created by the `resource_permute` function.

     $redhat_common = {
       "baseurl" => "http://mirror.dyrden.net/rhel<%= ver %>server-<%= arch %>/disc1/images/pxeboot"
     }

+Now we permute and combine the hashes to generate the individual resources that fetch the images and place them in the correct directory structure.

     resource_permute('pxe::images', $ubuntu)
     resource_permute('pxe::images', $redhat, $redhat_common)

 ### Menus